dreamboxtech/NHIS-HMO-Record-Keeper/README.md

 The app performs basic CRUD operation with python, tkinter and sqlite3.

 The app:
--- records HMOs
+- records HMOs
--- records hospital patients as either
+- records hospital patients as either
-    -- principal (main record holder)
+    - principal (main record holder)
-    -- spouse
+    - spouse
-    -- children
+    - children
-    -- extra
+    - extra
-    -- dependant
+    - dependant
--- registers hospital services and their price
+- registers hospital services and their price
--- registers drugs purchased by hospital and their price
+- registers drugs purchased by hospital and their price

 The records are shown on the right and can be update and deleted

+There is a concluding part of this project that handle hospital transactions based on data generated from this app.
+I will upload that much later in a new repository as a separate project.

 ### Backend - python, sqlite3
 ### Frontend - tkinter (python)